 Major Ratchayothin – Although one of the older bowling alleys in Bangkok, the alley on the top floor of Major Ratchayothin mall is a fun place to go bowling.
-You can rent shoes, buy socks, have several games of bowls, buy food (they serve both Thai and western dishes) and even get a tower of beer, and four of you can walk away after a fun evening having spent no more than $40.
+You can rent shoes, buy socks, have several games of bowls, buy food (they serve both Thai and western dishes) and even get a tower of beer, and four of you can walk away after a fun evening having spent no more than $50.

-Be warned, the quietest time to go is in the afternoon as, in the evening it’s busy and the music is loud.
-If noise doesn’t bother you though, you’ll enjoy the energy and have a great time.
+Be warned, the quietest time to go is in the afternoon as, in the evening it is busy and the music is loud.
+If noise doesn’t bother you though, you will enjoy the energy and have a great time.

 Siam Paragon – Just about the best bowling alley in the city is the one at Siam Paragon, Bangkok’s upscale mall and home to one of the ritziest bowling alleys in the city.
 Called Blu-O, it’s more expensive than other bowling alleys but is world-class and absolutely enormous.